Jaguar C Type Racing Gauges

 SMITHS continued to design and supply gauges for subsequent Jaguar cars including the D-Type and E-Type.
-Indeed, replacement SMITHS gauges for classic Jaguar cars, designed to the original specifications, continue to be manufactured at CAI’s plant in South Wales, UK.
+Replacement SMITHS gauges for classic Jaguar cars, designed to the original specifications, continue to be manufactured at CAI’s plant in South Wales, UK.

-For further information on SMITHS gauges for classic cars, including the Jaguar and Aston Martin, please contact us on:
+For further information on SMITHS gauges for classic cars, including the Jaguar, please contact us on:

 Email: [email protected]